Ron Villone

-Ronald Thomas Villone, Jr. (born January 16, 1970) is a former Major League Baseball (MLB) left-handed relief pitcher and current minor league coach.
+Ronald Thomas Villone, Jr. (born January 16, 1970) is an American former Major League Baseball (MLB) left-handed relief pitcher and current minor league coach.
 Villone played for 12 teams in his career, tied for 3rd all time with pitcher Mike Morgan and outfielder Matt Stairs, and trailing only Octavio Dotel and Edwin Jackson.

 College career

 Born in Englewood, New Jersey, Villone grew up in Bergenfield, New Jersey.
 He attended the University of Massachusetts Amherst and was a two-sport star, playing baseball and football.
 Villone was a tight end when he played football, and he had success with it.
 In 1990, he was selected as a first team All-Yankee Conference tight end.

-His natural strength was on the pitcher's mound.
 In 1991, Villone was the recipient of the Atlantic-10 Left Handed Pitcher of the Year award.
-Not only did he pitch for Team USA in 1992 at the Barcelona Olympics, he also was a third-team All American Selection after striking out 89 in just 59 innings.
+In 1992, he was a third-team All American Selection after striking out 89 in just 591/3 innings.
+After the season, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League, and pitched for Team USA at the Barcelona Olympics.
+Villone was drafted by the Seattle Mariners in the first round (14th overall) of the 1992 Major League Baseball Draft.